Kentucky Firm Foundation

 Direct premiums written by property/casualty insurance companies in Kentucky totaled $6.9 billion in 2015.
 In addition, premiums written by life/health insurance companies totaled $6.5 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
 In 2014 these payments in Kentucky as measured by direct property/casualty incurred losses, were $3.7 billion.
-Life insurance claims and benefits payouts in Kentucky totaled $4.9 billion in 2013.
-On a direct basis before reinsurance.
+Life insurance claims and benefits payouts in Kentucky totaled $5.3 billion in 2014, on a direct basis before reinsurance.
 Includes life insurance, health benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.